POLICY FOR THE DEFINITION AND COORDINATION OF THE IBERDROLA GROUP AND FOUNDATIONS OF CORPORATE ORGANISATION

-Within the Group's corporate and governance structure, the Operating Committee is an internal committee of the Company, the essential function of which is to provide technical, information and management support to the chairman of the Board of Directors & chief executive officer, in order to facilitate the development of the Group's Business Model.
+Within the Group's corporate and governance structure, the Operating Committee is an internal committee of the Company, the essential function of which is to provide technical, information and management support to the chairman of the Board of Directors & CEO, in order to facilitate the development of the Group's Business Model.

 The Board of Directors of the Company in any event has the following duties with respect to the corporate and governance structure of the Group:

-f) Determine the location of the headquarters of the Company and of the other companies integrated within the Group based on the corporate interest, and make the relevant decisions or when appropriate submit them to the shareholders at a General Shareholders' Meeting for adoption thereof, in all cases respecting the special framework of strengthened autonomy of the country subholding companies.
+f) determine the location of the headquarters of the Company and of the other companies belonging to the Group based on the corporate interest, and make the relevant decisions or when appropriate submit them to the shareholders at a General Shareholders' Meeting for adoption thereof, in all cases respecting the special framework of strengthened autonomy of the country subholding companies;

-j) Approve the creation or acquisition of equity interests in special purpose entities or entities residing in countries or territories that Spanish legal provisions consider to be tax havens or that are included in the EU blacklist of non-cooperative jurisdictions, in line with the Corporate Tax Policy, as well as any other transactions or operations of a similar nature that, due to their complexity, might diminish the transparency of the Group.
+j) approve the creation or acquisition of equity interests in special purpose entities or entities residing in countries or territories that Spanish legal provisions consider to be tax havens or that are included in the EU blacklist of non-cooperative jurisdictions, in line with the Corporate Tax Policy, as well as any other transactions or operations of a similar nature that, due to their complexity, might diminish the transparency of the Group; and

 Furthermore, as regards investee entities that do not form part of the Group, the Board of Directors, in defining the general strategy of the Group, shall respect the particular regulatory aspects affecting such entities due to their nature as a regulated or listed company, their nationality, the jurisdictions in which they do business or any other circumstance that might affect them.

-The Board of Directors of the Company, or in urgent cases the Executive Committee, shall be the bodies competent to authorise Related-Party Transactions (as such term is defined in the Regulations of the Board of Directors) in which companies of the Group that are not listed companies or subsidiaries thereof participate, when they have corporate governance rules similar to those of the Company.
+The Board of Directors of the Company, or the Executive Committee in urgent cases and if the law allows for approval to be delegated, shall be the bodies competent to approve Related-Party Transactions (as such term is defined in the Regulations of the Board of Directors) in which companies of the Group that are not listed companies or subsidiaries thereof participate, and in an amount or value that does not exceed the percentage determined by law to be within the purview of the shareholders acting at a General Shareholders' Meeting, when they have corporate governance rules similar to those of the Company.

-In those instances in which the Related-Party Transaction must be authorised by the Board of Directors or the Executive Committee of the Company, and the Company does not directly intervene in such transaction, the scope of authorisation shall be circumscribed to verification that the Related-Party Transaction is conducted under arm's length conditions and with due observance of the principle of equal treatment of shareholders in the same situation, with the board of directors of the company participating in the Related-Party Transaction maintaining its powers to decide on whether or not it is appropriate to carry out the transaction.
+In those instances in which the Related-Party Transaction must be authorised by the Board of Directors or the Executive Committee of the Company, and the Company does not directly participate in such transaction, the scope of approval shall be limited to verification that the Related-Party Transaction is fair and reasonable from the standpoint of the Company and, if applicable, of shareholders other than the related party, and that it is conducted under arm's length conditions and with due observance of the principle of equal treatment of shareholders in the same situation, with the board of directors of the company participating in the Related-Party Transaction maintaining its powers to decide on whether or not it is appropriate to carry out the transaction.